 - A Senior Independent Director, Andrea Blance

-- Six Independent Non-Executive Directors: Graham Lindsay, Angela Knight, Elizabeth Chambers, Paul Hewitt, Robert East and Margot James
+- Five Independent Non-Executive Directors: Graham Lindsay, Angela Knight, Elizabeth Chambers, Paul Hewitt and Margot James

 - Our Group General Counsel and Company Secretary, Charlotte Davies